CamachoDejay/Teaching-ImageJ-FIJI/NorMIC-20201/Day_2_Macro_recording/README.md

 }
 ```

-Play close attention to the syntax, you can read this as:
+Pay close attention to the syntax, you can read this as:

 * if the condition is true,
 * then run the code between `{}`
 * otherwise ignore the code between `{}`

-**Task 6**: colorcode the blobs image based on a property of the detected objects, e.g. circularity.
+**Task 6**: color code the blobs image based on a property of the detected objects, e.g. circularity.

 ![alt text](./data/color_coded.png "Color-coded blobs")